SoftUni-Internal/interactive-content/EN/06-Nested-Loops/03-Nested-for-Loops.md

   }
 }
 ```

-These are 3 `for` loops nested in one another:
+Here is an example of 3 `for` loops nested in one another:
 ```js live
 let n = 5;
 for (let i = 1; i <= n; i += 3) {